Thermodynamics of interacting hard rods on a lattice: Applications

 \section{Applications}

-In this section, we consider three cases that are relevant for many applications such as sedimentation of effective one dimensional colloids under gravity \cite{Bakhti/Muller:2021} or ordering transition in one dimensional system with coulomb interactions \cite{King/etal:2001}.
+In this section, we consider three cases that are relevant for many applications such as sedimentation of effective one-dimensional colloids under gravity \cite{Bakhti/Muller:2021} or ordering transition in a one-dimensional system with Coulomb interactions \cite{King/etal:2001}.